 - Music Industry - Module Leader

 - Electronic Music Repertoire Development - Module Leader

 - Music Production Project

 Justin's recent publications have focused on sampling as a creative practice and the effect of copyright management upon it.
-His collaborations with Dr Phillip McIntyre have applied Bordieu's theories of cultural production and Csikszentmihalyi's systems model of creativity to the working methods of British dance music producers.
-He has presented his research at six international conferences, as well as organising and co-hosting the sixth Art of Record Production conference at our University in 2010.
+His collaborations with Professor Phillip McIntyre have applied Bordieu's theories of cultural production and Csikszentmihalyi's systems model of creativity to the working methods of British dance music producers.
+He has presented his research at nine international conferences, as well as organising and co-hosting the sixth Art of Record Production conference at Leeds Beckett University in 2010.